ghga-de/nf-platypusindelcalling/README.md

 This nextflow pipeline is the transition of [DKFZ-ODCF/IndelCallingWorkflow](https://github.com/DKFZ-ODCF/IndelCallingWorkflow).

-Important Notice: The whole workflow is only ready for DKFZ cluster users for now, It is strongly recommended to them to read whole documentation before usage.
+**Important Notice**: The whole workflow is only ready for DKFZ cluster users for now, It is strongly recommended to them to read whole documentation before usage.
+This workflow works better with nextflow/22.07.1-edge in the cluster, It is recommended to use >22.07.1.
 Only Indel Calling part can be used for outside users, reference file and chromsome length file must be given for this.

 ## Pipeline summary